Zdzisław Beksiński: Legacy

 The town of Sanok, Poland, houses a museum dedicated to Beksiński.
-A Beksiński museum housing 50 paintings and 120 drawings from the Piotr Dmochowski collection (who owns the biggest private collection of Beksiński's art) opened in 2006 in the City Art Gallery of Częstochowa, Poland.
-On 18 May 2012 with the participation of Minister of Regional Development Elżbieta Bieńkowska and others took place ceremonial opening of the New Gallery of Zdzisław Beksiński in the rebuilt wing of the castle.
+A Beksiński museum housing 50 paintings and 120 drawings from the Piotr Dmochowski collection (the biggest private collection of Beksiński's art) opened in 2006 in the City Art Gallery of Częstochowa, Poland and remained until 2021.
+On 18 May 2012 with the participation of Minister of Regional Development Elżbieta Bieńkowska and others took place ceremonial opening of the New Gallery of Zdzisław Beksiński in the rebuilt wing of Sanok castle.
 On 19 May 2012, The New Gallery opened for the public.
 A 'Beksiński cross', in the characteristic T-shape frequently employed by the artist, was installed for Burning Man to honor the artist's memory.

 Beksiński and his family are portrayed in the 2016 drama film The Last Family directed by Jan P. Matuszyński.
 The role of Beksiński is played by Andrzej Seweryn.

 He is the subject of the 2021 book Beksiński.
 Wizje życia i śmierci (lit.
 'Beksiński: Visions of Life and Death') by Dorota Szomko–Osękowska, which focuses on the existential themes in his works.

 In 2023, the online Zdzisław Beksiński Art Promotion Archive, an online collection of Beksiński's works, was created.